(View or download the PDF version of this short story by clicking here.)

 “Why, we have been doing so for years!”
-The servants exclaimed.
+The servants cried.
 “Do you not deserve this glorious title?
-Do you not rule us mightily from this great citadel of yours, cognisant of everything that happens before your feet?”
+Do you not rule us mightily from your throne, cognisant of everything that happens before your feet?”

 The accolades confused the man.
 What was happening?
 What has happened?
-While he struggled to comprehend, an elderly servant, a wizened, ugly one, stepped forth from the horde assembled and bowed respectfully.
-At the sight of this crinkled face, the man cringed in distaste.
-Vaguely, he remembered assigning this ugly one to scrubbing the toilets in the lowest basement.
+While he struggled to comprehend, an elderly servant, a wizened, ugly one, stepped forth and bowed respectfully.
+At the sight of his crinkled face, the man cringed in distaste.
+Vaguely, he remembered assigning this ugly one to toilet scrubbing in the lowest basement.
 It was something about keeping him out of sight.
-Something about not upsetting the whole household.
+Something about not upsetting the whole household with his presence.

 “Who … are you?”
-The man couldn’t remember the unsightly one’s name, and he was unsure he wanted to.
-“What … are you?”
+The man couldn’t remember the unsightly one’s name.
+He was unsure he wanted to.
+“What … What do you want?”

-“What rubbish are you talking about?”
+“What nonsense you speak!”
 The man snapped.
 “How could you be me?
-You’re the one I banished to the basement!
+You’re the one I banished to the basement toilet!
 To keep you out of sight!
 I have not stepped into the basement for years.”

-The man could withstand no more.
-Screaming hysterically, he demanded for the horrible one to be removed and that was swiftly done.
-The enigmatic words, however, already affected him, and so later that evening, the man found himself quite unable to sleep.
-Wandering to his mirror, he gazed in bewilderment as a child looked back at him.
-A whimsical looking child.
-So pensive, yet also so haughty in the way he stood with folded arms.
-Fascinated, the man reached for this mirage.
-The child retreated a step and clucked his tongue.
+The man broke down.
+Screaming hysterically, he yelled for the horrible one to be removed and that was swiftly done.
+The enigmatic words, however, deeply traumatised him, and so later that evening, the man found himself completely unable to sleep.
+Wandering to his mirror, he gazed into it and gasped in bewilderment when a child stared back.
+A whimsical looking one.
+So pensive, yet also so arrogant in the way he stood with folded arms.
+Fearful again, but at the same time also fascinated, the man reached for this mirage.
+With great revulsion, the child retreated.
+He also clucked his tongue loudly.

 The child did not answer.
-Because, how could a reflection possibly have any answer for anything?
+For how could a reflection possibly have any answer for anything?
 And so the man, and the image he pined for, stared at each other for many hours.
-From that night onwards, the man found it impossible to rest or sleep again.
-This insomnia persisted no matter what he tried.
+From that night onward, the man found it impossible to again rest or sleep.
+This insomnia persisted no matter what he did.
+Eventually, he lost his sanity.
 None of his servants or remaining friends could do anything about it.